GoogleCloudPlatform/functions-framework-dart/docs/quickstarts/02-quickstart-docker.md

 ```

 The base image for the `hellofunc` has been heavily optimized so that it has
-only the system dependencies necessary to provide support a server application.
+only the system dependencies necessary to provide support for a server application.
 The function app itself is compiled as a native executable for Linux, so the
 Dart VM isn't necessary at runtime.